mburnayev/B.BOYT/README.md

 # B.BOYT
 [Beer/Beverage Boy/Bot]
 Imagine a boy... or even better, a bot... that serves you beer... or even better, a beverage... \
-We bring you a state-of-the-art, portable beverage dispensing robot somewhat shaped like a monolith that comes with an interactive ashtray, perfect for a shady picnic or while lounging around on a relaxing beachfront — the applications are endless.
+We bring you a state-of-the-art, portable beverage dispensing robot that comes with an interactive ashtray, perfect for a shady picnic or while lounging around on a relaxing beachfront — the applications are endless.

 ## Project Overview
 This portion of the system is comprised of the following components: